Skip to content

 When nobody locks decisions early, projects become expensive arguments.
 We use written scope, milestone controls, and review points so the work stays inside agreed boundaries.

-Fragile launch
+Fragile publishing

 When nobody can prove readiness, launch becomes a gamble.
 We use evidence, staging review, and handoff controls so launch is a decision, not a leap.